Sarahon/docs/src/en/ss14-by-example/ui-survival-guide.md

 - Bear Grylls
 ```

-So your UI doesn't require fancy styling magic but you want it to look like the final mockups on our [figma page](https://www.figma.com/file/KE5eKymegsLrsQdjZGbTIs/UI?node-id=0%3A188)?
+So your UI doesn't require fancy styling magic but you want it to look like the final mockups on the [figma page](https://www.figma.com/file/KE5eKymegsLrsQdjZGbTIs/UI?node-id=0%3A188)?

 Count yourself lucky because you can get away with just using `FancyWindow` instead of `DefaultWindow`!